juice-shop/pwning-juice-shop/appendix/solutions.md

 9. The server should eventually respond with a `200` after roughly 2 seconds, because that is defined as a timeout so you do not really DoS your Juice Shop server.
-10. If your request successfully ran into that 2 second timeout, the challenge is marked as solved.
+10. If your request successfully bumped into the infinite loop protection, the challenge is marked as solved.

 [^1]: <http://hakipedia.com/index.php/Poison_Null_Byte>